collections_bookmark Part of Bloomburrow

 What turn does Big Score usually get cast?

-Does casting Big Score actually help you win?
+Does casting Big Score correlate with winning?

-Is Big Score legal in Commander?
+Is Big Score legal in Commander and other formats?